RitamRoa/ey-6.0/README.md

-# NeuroGrid 🧠
+# NeuroGrid

 **The Self-Healing Provider Directory for Modern Healthcare.**

 > *Data decay is a silent killer in healthcare operations.
 NeuroGrid stops it.*

-NeuroGrid is an intelligent, automated system designed to keep healthcare provider directories accurate, up-to-date, and compliant.
+NeuroGrid is a system designed to keep healthcare provider directories accurate and up-to-date.
 It acts as a "self-healing" layer that continuously verifies provider data against external sources, resolves conflicts using AI, and flags high-risk discrepancies before they impact patient care or claims processing.

 ---

-## ✨ Key Features
+## Key Features

-*   **🛡️ Risk Scoring**: Automatically assigns risk levels to providers based on data staleness and verification failures.
+*   **Risk Scoring**: Automatically assigns risk levels to providers based on data staleness and verification failures.
-*   **👁️ TruthLens™**: Our AI engine (powered by Gemini) that resolves conflicts between multiple data sources (e.g., PDF rosters vs. websites) to find the "single source of truth."
+*   **TruthLens™**: Our AI engine (powered by Gemini) that resolves conflicts between multiple data sources (e.g., PDF rosters vs. websites) to find the "single source of truth".
-*   **⚡ Instant Sync**: Real-time updates across the network.
+*   **Instant Sync**: Real-time updates.
-*   **📄 Smart Ingestion**: Upload provider rosters (PDF/CSV) and let the system extract, validate, and merge the data automatically.
+*   **Smart Ingestion**: Upload provider rosters (PDF/CSV) and let the system extract and merge the data automatically.
-*   **📊 Insightful Dashboard**: A clean, dark-mode interface to monitor network health, validation accuracy, and recent changes.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 We built NeuroGrid with a focus on speed, reliability, and developer experience.

-*   **Frontend**: React, Vite, Tailwind CSS, Recharts, Lucide Icons.
+*   **Frontend**: React, Vite, Tailwind CSS.
 *   **Backend**: Node.js, Express, TypeScript.
 *   **Database**: Supabase (PostgreSQL).
-*   **AI/ML**: Google Gemini API (for intelligent data extraction and validation).
+*   **AI/ML**: Google Gemini API (for data extraction and validation).

 ---

-## 🚀 Getting Started
+## Getting Started

-Follow these steps to get NeuroGrid running locally.
+Follow the below steps.

 ### Prerequisites

 *   Node.js (v18+)
-*   npm or yarn
+*   npm install
 *   A Supabase project (for the database)
 *   A Google Gemini API Key